Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

 \subsection{The proof of the group completion property}

+We sketch the proof of \autoref{Ggpcomp} by reducing it to details in \cite[Section 15]{MayClass}.
+We also give some relevant background and references.
+We first reduce the proof to that of a nonequivariant generalization, \autoref{Classthm}, of the result for classifying spaces of monoids that is proven in \cite{MayClass}.
+We then exlain how the details in \cite{MayClass} actually apply to prove \autoref{Classthm}, even though its statement does not seem to appear in the literature.

-Let $X$ be a special $\sF$-$G$-space, where $G$ is any topological group.
+Let $X$ be a special $\sF$-$G$-space.
 Then the Segal maps

 are weak equivalences and $X^H$ is a nonequivariant special $\sF$-space.
-We emphasize that we only need this naive condition: we do not require $X$ to be \gen-special.
+We emphasize that we only need this classical condition: we do not require $X$ to be \gen-special.

-It is convenient but not essential to modify the definition of a special $\sF$-$G$-space by requiring the Segal maps $\de$ to be $G$-homotopy equivalences rather than just weak $G$-equivalences, and then their fixed point maps $\de^H$ are also homotopy equivalences.
-We can make this assumption without loss of generality since we are free to replace $X$ by $\GA X$, where $\GA$ is a cofibrant approximation functor on $G$-spaces.
-We give $X_1$ a Hopf $G$-space structure by choosing a $G$-homotopy inverse to $\de$ when $n=2$ and using $\ph_2$.
-Then $X_1$ and each $X_1^H$ are homotopy associative and commutative, as in our standing conventions about Hopf $G$-spaces in \S\ref{prelimspace}.
+It is convenient but not essential to modify the definition of a special $\sF$-$G$-space by requiring the Segal maps $\de$ to be $G$-homotopy equivalences rather than just weak $G$-equivalences, and then their fixed point maps $\de^H$ are homotopy equivalences.
+We can make this assumption without loss of generality since we can replace given special $\sF$-$G$-spaces by cofibrant approximations, for which the assumption holds.

+We give $X_1$ a Hopf $G$-space structure by choosing a $G$-homotopy inverse to $\de$ when $n=2$ and using $\varphi_2$.
+Then $X_1$ and each $X_1^H$ are homotopy associative and commutative, as in our standing conventions about Hopf $G$-spaces in \autoref{prelimspace}.
 We could instead work with weak Hopf $G$-spaces, but doing so explicitly only obscures the exposition.

-We must prove that the canonical map $\et\colon X_1\rtarr \OM |X|$ is a group completion in the sense of \myref{Defngpcomp}.
-Passage to $H$-fixed point spaces commutes with realization, as we see by inspection of elements of $|X|^H$ in nondegenerate form $|x,u|$ where $x$ is a nondegenerate $n$-simplex and $u$ is an interior point of $\DE_n$ for some $n$: $x$ must be $H$-fixed.
+We must prove that the canonical map $\et\colon X_1\rtarr \OM |X|$ is a group completion in the sense of \autoref{Defngpcomp}.
+Passage to $H$-fixed point spaces commutes with realization, as it is a finite limit.
 It also commutes with taking loops since $G$ acts trivially on $S^1$.
-Thus the equivariant case of \myref{Ggpcomp} follows directly from the nonequivariant case.
+Thus the equivariant case of \autoref{Ggpcomp} follows directly from the nonequivariant case.
 We therefore take $G=e$ and ignore equivariance in the rest of this section.